 Near global shelter-in-place orders put a serious damper on the 2020 track day and racing season.
 This entire situation evolved so fast that many of us were only weeks from our first track day of the year before this indefinite hiatus began.
-The car is in the garage all dressed up with nowhere to dance.
-Some tracks are beginning to open up, but what are the rest of us left to do but play racing
+Our cars were in the garage all dressed up with nowhere to dance.
+What were we to do but play racing

 - Can you create a simulator Rig on a Budget?